sevenspace/sevenspace/README.md

 <div>

-- ⭐ My name is Sammi and I am a Network Technical Specialist
+- ⭐ My name is Sammi and I am a Network Technical Specialist, I currently am working on data engineering projects, involving the use of Microsoft Fabric tools, like Azure lakehouse, pipelines, dataflows and notebooks.
+     I like to work in Python using a mix of pandas libraries and numPy and mostly use it to help migrate legacy data as well as automating reports/data we use at work.

-- 📍 Based in London
+- 📍 I am based in London

 - 🍷 Current working at Three UK